 Also, we hope for some warm weather (warm is any day without wind) so we can begin to take down some of the outdoor props and displays.
 Some items are frozen in and have to wait until spring.

 By February we're back at it.
 For sure we have to get the taxes out of the way because we won't have time come March or April.
 There are also a few winter projects to tackle, most notably the model train enhancements for the next season.
 Also the February/March timeframe is back to school time for us.
 Both the Minnesota and National Christmas Tree Associations hold educational conferences on a variety of tree growing related subjects.

 As soon as the snow recedes, we can start the field cleanup.
 We go through each field and cut out the lower branches and stumps left over from the previous season.
 It makes for lots of bending and hauling, but gets the fields nice and clean and makes them much easier to maintain.
 This is a before and after example taken in the White Pine field.
 Latter on (see below) we'll come back and remove the stump using the skid steer.

 April is a long and hard, but exciting month for us.
 The new trees are arriving and when they do we want to get them into the ground as quickly as possible.
 We generally refer to them as seedlings, but they are actually transplants.
 A transplant is a tree grown in a seedling bed, generally for two years, then transplanted into a new bed for another one to three years.
 The transplanting produces a much hardier tree stock with a much more developed root structure.
-So much so that we have to cut off some excess roots off before planting.
+So much so that we may have to cut off some excess roots before planting.
 The trees do best if the roots are completely vertical when planted and not laying partially horizontal in the trench.

 Phil has the hard job of driving the tractor because "someone has to keep the rows straight"